Operating System Organization kernel-mode Components

 Hardware abstraction layer (HAL): Maps between generic hardware commands and responses and those unique to a specific platform.
 It isolates the OS from platform-specific hardware differences.

-The HAL makes each computer’s system bus, direct memory access (DMA) controller, interrupt controller, system timers, and memory module look the same to the Executive and Kernel components.
+The HAL makes each computer’s system bus, direct memory access (DMA) controller, interrupt controller, system timers, and memory module look the same as the Executive and Kernel components.

 Windowing and graphics system: Implements the graphical user interface (GUI) functions, such as dealing with windows, user interface controls, and drawing.